SkohTV/Project-css-normandie/README.md

 \- Only one CSS file<br/>

 ### Access
-▶️ You can clone the git and run main.py to create a Flask server.
-You will then be able to access the website on your local network and modify it.<br/>
+▶️ You can clone the SMOL git and run accueil.html<br/>
-▶️ The server is also hosted at all time on https://project-css-normandie.skohtv.repl.co/ for free by replit.it<br/>
+▶️ The website is also hosted at all time at https://project-css-normandie.skohtv.repl.co/ for free by replit.it<br/>
+▶️ You can clone the SERVER git and run main.py to create a Flask server and access it at http://127.0.0.1:8080<br/>